Salvia leucantha

-Salvia leucantha, the Mexican bush sage, is a herbaceous perennial plant that is native to subtropical and tropical conifer forests in central and eastern Mexico.
+Salvia leucantha, or Mexican bush sage, is a herbaceous perennial plant that is native to subtropical and tropical conifer forests in central and eastern Mexico.
 The flowers are usually white, emerging from coloured bracts.
 It is not frost hardy, but is often grown in warmer latitudes for its prominent arching velvety blue or purple inflorescences.

 It grows up to 1.3 m high and 2 m wide, with numerous erect stems, often arching at their tips, and with long inflorescences.
 The linear-lanceolate leaves are a soft mid-green, with whitish, hairy undersides.

 Cultivation

 This plant has ornamental value in the garden, and has gained the Royal Horticultural Society's Award of Garden Merit.
 It is a low-maintenance plant that grows best in full sun and moist but well-drained soils.
 Flowers attract butterflies, bees and hummingbirds.

 Etymology

-The Latin specific epithet Leucantha means ‘white-flowered’.
+The Latin specific epithet Leucantha means 'white-flowered'.